NREADY-RnD/MOSA-Project/docs/compiler-tool.rst

 ##################
-Mosa Compiler Tool
+MOSA Compiler Tool
 ##################

-The Mosa Compiler can also invoked via Command Line:
+The MOSA Compiler can also invoked via Command Line:

 .. code-block:: console